adarowski/adarowski.github.io/_posts/2016-02-24-retroactive-albums-of-the-year.markdown

 * **Potty Mouth** - *Potty Mouth EP*

 Beach Slang didn’t have to wait long to get a proper Album of the Year nod.
 Mike Krol barely missed out, even though *Turkey* might be his best record so far.
 War Waves is a very much unknown band from the UK who happened to follow me on Twitter one day.
 I listened and I was hooked.
-This was also a deep year with Choke Up, Jeff Rosenstock, and others producting tremendous records.
+This was also a deep year with Choke Up, Jeff Rosenstock, and others producing tremendous records.

 ### 2015 Album of the Year